neondatabase/website/content/docs/introduction/monitor-usage.md

 Usage metrics on the **Billing page** include:

-- **Storage**: Storage is the total volume of data and history for your project, measured in gibibytes (GiB).
-Data refers to the logical data size.
-History consists of Write-Ahead Logging (WAL) records capturing the data’s change history that is used to enable branching-related features.
-The displayed value reflects your current usage, including any extra storage that has been automatically added as a result of exceeding your plan's allowances.
+- **Storage**: Storage is the total volume of data and history stored in Neon, measured in gibibytes (GiB).
+Data is your logical data size.
+History is your data’s change history that is used to enable branching-related features, which you can configure for each project via the [history retention](/docs/manage/projects#configure-history-retention) setting.
+The displayed storage value reflects your current usage, including any extra storage that has been automatically added as a result of exceeding your plan's allowances.
-- **Compute**: The total number of [compute hours](/docs/reference/glossary#compute-hours) used during the current billing period.
+- **Compute**: The total number of compute hours used during the current billing period.
 Compute usage is reset to zero at the beginning of each month.
-For example, on the Launch plan, compute usage will be set back to **0/300h** at the beginning of each month.
+The monthly compute hour allowance differs by [plan](https://neon.tech/docs/introduction/plans).
+- **Projects**: Number of projects currently active in your account.
+The displayed value reflects your current usage, including any extra projects that have been automatically added as a result of exceeding your [plan allowance](https://neon.tech/docs/introduction/plans).
-- **Branch compute**: Only applies to the Free Plan.
-The total number of [compute hours](/docs/reference/glossary#compute-hours) used by non-default branches during the current billing period.
+- **Branch compute**: The total number of compute hours used by non-default branches during the current billing period.
 Compute usage is reset to zero at the beginning of each month.
-- **Projects**: Number of projects currently active in your account.
-The displayed value reflects your current usage, including any extra projects that have been automatically added as a result of exceeding your plan's allowances.
+This metric only applies to the Free Plan.
-- **Data transfer** (Free Plan only) The total volume of data transferred out of Neon (egress).
+- **Data transfer** The total volume of data transferred out of Neon (egress).
 Neon does not charge for egress data, but there is an allowance of 5 GB per month for Free Plan users.
 For all other plans, Neon maintains a reasonable usage policy.
 For more, see [Data transfer](/docs/introduction/usage-metrics#data-transfer).
+This metric only applies to the Free Plan.

-The peak usage triangle indicates the highest usage level reached for that metric during the current billing period.
-Extra charges are automatically applied based on the number of additional units needed to cover your excess usage, prorated from the date the excess was allocated.
+On paid plan **Billing** pages, **Peak usage** is the highest usage level reached for storage or projects during the current billing period.
+When you exceed storage or project allowances, extra units are automatically allocated and billed based on the number of additional units needed to cover your excess usage, prorated from the date the excess was allocated.

 ![Monitor billing and usage](/docs/introduction/monitor_billing_usage.png)